Are you getting enough fiber?

 Inulin is a prebiotic fiber, meaning it feeds the healthy bacteria and cells in our digestive tracts.

-Healthy bacterias, whether already in the gut or consumed via foods or probiotic supplements, need a food source to proliferate.
+Healthy bacteria, whether already in the gut or consumed via foods or probiotic supplements, need a food source to proliferate.

 In nature, inulin is found in many plants, like chicory root.
 Inulin is made up of fructose molecules linked by bonds human digestive tracts can’t break down and digest.